React-Automation-Studio/React-Automation-Studio-Example-Project-1/README.md

 Bug fixes and contributions can be submitted via pull requests.

 **Note:** The stagingfrontendserverdev service in the docker-compose-dev.yml in the development mode mounts the ReactApp/src and submodules/ReactApp folders and files as volumes.
 This is only way to enable persistence of the src code between the containerised development mode and the git repo.
-If you add in you own custom files please add them under ReactApp/src/components/ .
+If you add in your own custom files please add them under ReactApp/src/components/ .
 In this case there is no need to modify the docker-compose file.
 If you add in files or folders in the ReactApp/src/ folder then you need to mount them in the stagingfrontendserverdev service in the docker-compose-dev.yml file.
 No changes need to be made for the production versions.

 To change the URL, ports, and enable user authentication See section 3.1 and 3.2.
 For further information the folder structure see section 4.